codemagic-ci-cd/codemagic-docs/content/code-signing/ios-code-signing.md

 5. As soon as the key is generated, you can see it added in the list of active keys.
 Click **Download API Key** to save the private key.
 Note that the key can only be downloaded once.

 {{<notebox >}}
-Take note of the **Issuer ID** above the table of active keys as well as the **Key ID** of the generated key as these will be required in Codemagic setup.
+Take note of the **Issuer ID** above the table of active keys as well as the **Key ID** of the generated key as these will be required when setting up the Apple Developer Portal integration in Codemagic UI.
 {{</notebox>}}

 ### Step 2.
 Connecting the Apple Developer Portal integration for your team/account

-Enabling the Apple Developer Portal integration in Codemagic UI allows you to conveniently use the same credentials for automatic code signing across all apps and workflows.
-The integration can be enabled in **User settings > Integrations** for personal projects and in **Team settings > Team integrations** for projects shared in the team (if you're the team owner).
+The Apple Developer Portal integration can be enabled in **User settings > Integrations** for personal projects and in **Team settings > Team integrations** for projects shared in the team (if you're the team owner).
+This allows you to conveniently use the same credentials for automatic code signing across different apps and workflows.

 {{<notebox >}}
-Note that users using the previous session-based intgeration have been automatically migrated to use the API-key based setup.
+Note that users how had previously set up the session-based intgeration have been automatically migrated to use the API-key based setup.
 {{</notebox>}}

 1. In the list of available integrations, click the **Connect** button for **Developer Portal**.
 2. In the **App Store Connect API key name**, provide a name for the key you are going to set up the integration with.
 This is for identifying the key in Codemagic.
 3. Enter the **Issuer ID** related to your Apple Developer account.
 You can find it above the table of active keys on the Keys tab of the [Users and Access](https://appstoreconnect.apple.com/access/api) page.
 4. Enter the **Key ID** of the key to be used for code signing.
 5. In the **API key** field, upload a RSA 2048 bit private key to be included in the [signing certificate](https://help.apple.com/xcode/mac/current/#/dev1c7c2c67d) that Codemagic creates.

->You can use an existing key or create a new 2048 bit RSA key by running the following command in your terminal:
+You can use an existing key or create a new 2048 bit RSA key by running the following command in your terminal:

         ssh-keygen -t rsa -b 2048 -f ~/Desktop/codemagic_private_key -q -N ""

 6. Click **Save** to finish the setup.

 If you work with multiple Apple Developer teams, you can add additional keys by clicking **Add another key** right after adding the first key and repeating the steps described above.
-You can delete existing keys or add new ones when you click **Manage keys** next to the Developer Portal integration in user settings or team settings.
+You can delete existing keys or add new ones when you click **Manage keys** next to the Developer Portal integration in user or team settings.

 ### Step 3.
 Enabling automatic code signing for workflow